UK PM May narrowly avoids defeat in parliament on EU trade laws

 Sterling GBP=D3 rebounded from the day's lows against the dollar after the government sidestepped defeat on the amendment.

-But there was no guarantee the matter of retaining a form of customs union - which pro-EU MPs see as vital to preserving industrial and commercial supply chains - would not resurface.
+But there was no guarantee that the issue of retaining a form of customs union - which pro-EU MPs see as vital to preserving industrial and commercial supply chains - would not resurface.

+One Conservative lawmaker present told Reuters that the party whips whose job it is to enforce discipline, desperate to win the vote, had threatened to call a confidence vote in May if she lost, a move that could bring down the government.

-However, the government did suffer an unexpected defeat on a separate amendment, which means it will now be required to seek an agreement that allows Britain to have continued participation in the European medicines regulatory framework.
+Showing how tight the numbers are, the government did suffer an unexpected defeat on a separate amendment, which means it will now be required to seek continued participation in the European medicines regulatory framework.

 May is expected to face many more challenges to her strategy after a summer break as she works her way through a mountain of Brexit-related legislation.
 Any final deal with the EU will also require ratification by a bitterly split parliament.

+Highlighting the fine margins May is dealing with, Tuesday’s victory required the votes of four pro-Brexit Labour opposition lawmakers who backed the government in defiance of their party’s instructions.

+May will be back in the firing line on Wednesday when she takes questions from lawmakers in parliament before appearing in front of a parliamentary committee, and then leading a Conservative Party meeting.

-The close shave in parliament was May’s third this week, underscoring the difficulty she faces in passing legislation on one of the most divisive and important decisions in modern British history with only a minority government and her Conservative Party at war with itself.
+The close shave was May’s third this week as she presents legislation on one of the most important and divisive decisions in modern British history with only a minority government, and her Conservative Party at war with itself.

 By prevailing in Tuesday’s vote, she avoided for now the prospect of having to go back on her word that Britain will not be part of any customs union after leaving the EU - something that would have enraged the pro-Brexit wing of her party.

-May’s vulnerability in parliament, where she lost her party’s majority in an ill-judged election last year, was also laid bare on Monday when her decision to accept demands of hardline pro-Brexit lawmakers stirred a revolt among those who want to keep the closest possible ties in the EU.

-On two of Monday’s votes her majority was cut to three, suggesting that May will struggle to get Brexit legislation through a polarised parliament, which could threaten any final approval of a Brexit agreement with the EU.

-May vows to stick to her plan to negotiate the closest possible commercial links - “a common rule book” for goods - with the bloc, saying this is the only way to balance political and economic priorities for Brexit, the most momentous shift in British foreign and trade policy for decades.
+May is proposing to negotiate the closest possible commercial links - “a common rule book” - for goods trade with the bloc, saying this is the only way to balance political and economic priorities for Brexit.

-But her plan so far has pleased few on both sides, compounding divisions within the Conservative Party that have so far frustrated progress in talks with the EU, and triggering a war of words between eurosceptic and pro-EU factions.
+But her plan has pleased few on either side, compounding the divisions within he Conservative Party that have so far frustrated progress in talks with the EU.

-“We can’t please everybody.
-We have to have a compromise position that enables the country to get an agreement with the European Union,” trade minister Liam Fox told BBC radio.
+The government was forced to abandon a plan to start parliament’s summer recess five days early, after opponents criticized it as a ploy to avoid further rows, and members of her own party said they still had work to do.

+“I can’t remember anything quite like this.
+I got into the House of Commons in 1966, we had some pretty hairy moments, but nothing as continued and nothing where the bitterness between the two sides in the government party is as acute as it is today,” former Conservative minister Michael Heseltine, who now sits in parliament’s upper chamber, told Sky News.

-Reporting by William James and Andrew MacAskill and Elizabeth Piper with additional reporting by Kate Holton and Sarah Young; Editing by Stephen Addison and Mark Heinrich
+Reporting by William James and Andrew MacAskill and Elizabeth Piper with additional reporting by Kate Holton and Sarah Young; Editing by Stephen Addison and Kevin Liffey